afc-smith/APS-Error-Model-Simulation/README.md

 The files in this repository provide an illustrative example of how to run an error model simulation to derive outcome-based analytical performance specifications (APS).

 This code was developed to accompany the following manuscript:
 Smith AF, Messenger MP, Hulme CT, Turvill J, Hall PS and Shinkins B. Setting outcome-based analytical performance specifications using simulation: a case study of faecal calprotectin.
-Clin Chem; submitted.
+TBC.

 Licence for use